guaka/manywiki/README.md

-**wikifarmchanges** is a nice one page overview of recent changes of many wikis.
+**manywiki** is wiki aggregation tool

-Check http://wikiytchanges.meteor.com/ for an example.
+Check http://manywiki.meteor.com/ for an example.

 It's doing the HTTP gets directly from the client.
 There's almost nothing going on the server at this point.